 Like with Mickey’s Not So Scary Halloween Party, you’ll find exclusive PhotoPass opportunities at Mickey’s Very Merry Christmas Party, too.

-Here are your best bets for PhotoPass pics during the party:
+Here are some PhotoPass pics that were found during the party in 2023:

-You can get this video when you meet Santa.
+You may even get this video when you meet Santa.

-And you can also find props to pose with during the party, like these ...
+And you can also sometimes find props (above) to pose with during the party.

 Shopping for event merchandise

 During the party, in addition to all the regular holiday merchandise, there’s usually exclusive merchandise available to purchase.

 While there wasn’t any special event merch in 2022, there is in 2023!
 Here’s what you can find for exclusive 2023 MVMCP merchandise.

 Feeling hungry?
 Here’s what you’ll typically be able to get at the party.